Logan-proj/Cybersecurity_Notes/Kali Tools/Metasploit.md

 # Meterpreter
 ## Description
 Meterpreter is a tool that runs within the target system's memory, acting as a command and control agent communicating with the attacked computer through encrypted communications.
-You can use Meterpreter commands to interact more easily with the target operating system and files.
+Meterpreter provides post-exploitation tools used to escalate privileges and move laterally.
+Additionally, you can use Meterpreter commands to interact more easily with the target operating system and files.
 - **Note:** most antivirus software will detect meterpreter and is not a stealth tool.

 Determining which Meterpreter payload to use can be decided using three factors:
 1) Target operating system (OSX, Linux, Windows, iOS, Android, etc.)
 2) Target system components (Python, PHP website, etc.)
 3) Network connection (TCP, HTTPS, etc.)
 - Search for Meterpreter shells using the command
 	- `msfvenom --list payloads | grep meterpreter`

+## Using Post-Exploitation Tools
+**Post exploitation goals:**
+- Gather information from the target system
+- Search for files, credentials, network interfaces, etc.
+- Escalate privileges
+- Move laterally to another machine on the network

+### Steps for using post-exploitation tools
+1) Background your current meterpreter session `ctrl + Z` to use other modules
+2) Check your currents sessions from msfconsole using `sessions` cmd
+	 - In the future, we can go back to this session using `sessions -i #`.
+3) Use the `back` cmd to exit the current module and load a post-exploitation module
+	- Example: `msf6 > use post/windows/gather/enum_shares`
+4) Set options for selected module and then set session id gathered previously `set SESSION 1`
+5) run

 ## Commands
 Meterpreter commands will be different for each version.
 To get a list of available commands, type `help`